Private Shares Fund:

 Investment in the Fund involves substantial risk.
 The Fund is not suitable for investors who cannot bear the risk of loss of all or part of their investment.
 The Fund is appropriate only for investors who can tolerate a high degree of risk and do not require a liquid investment.
 The Fund has no history of public trading and investors should not expect to sell shares other than through the Fund's repurchase policy regardless of how the Fund performs.
 The Fund does not intend to list its shares on any exchange and does not expect a secondary market to develop.

-The Fund may invest in private securities utilizing special purpose vehicles (“SPV”s), private investments in public equity (“PIPE”) transactions where the issuer is a special purpose acquisition company (“SPAC”), and profit sharing agreements.
-The Fund will bear its pro rata portion of expenses on investments in SPVs or similar investment structures and will have no direct claim against underlying portfolio companies.
+The Fund may invest in private securities utilizing special purpose vehicles ("SPV"s), private investment funds (“Private Funds”), private investments in public equity ("PIPE") transactions where the issuer is a special purpose acquisition company ("SPAC"), and profit sharing agreements.
+The Fund will bear its pro-rata portion of expenses on investments in SPVs, Private Funds, or similar investment structures and will have no direct claim against underlying portfolio companies.
 PIPE transactions involve price risk, market risk, expense risk, and the Fund may not be able to sell the securities due to lock-ups or restrictions.
 Profit sharing agreements may expose the Fund to certain risks, including that the agreements could reduce the gain the Fund otherwise would have achieved on its investment, may be difficult to value and may result in contractual disputes.
 Certain conflicts of interest involving the Fund and its affiliates could impact the Fund’s investment returns and limit the flexibility of its investment policies.
-This is not a complete enumeration of the Fund’s risks.
+This is not a complete enumeration of the Fund's risks.
 Please read the Fund prospectus for other risk factors related to the Fund.

 The Fund may not be suitable for all investors.
 Investors are encouraged to consult with appropriate financial professionals before considering an investment in the Fund.